Last updated on November 27th, 2022

 Another oddly shaped former lighthouse that looks even more so like something the ancient Maya could have built (if only they had a way to get here).
 Known as Phare de Topaka, you’ll find it on the reef side just after PK2.
 The former lighthouse dates back to 1957 and is no longer functioning.
 During times of emergency, a fire would be lit atop to signal neighboring atolls.

 You must pay a visit to the beach named after the PK marker indicating its distance north of Rotoava.
-Plage de PK9 is one of the most beautiful tropical beaches in the South Pacific.
+Plage de PK9 is one of the best beaches in French Polynesia.
 Why?
-The soft white sand, the turquoise lagoon colors, the palm trees curving in all directions and… there’s absolutely nobody here most of the time!
+The soft white sand, the turquoise lagoon colors, the palm trees curving in all directions, and… there’s absolutely nobody here most of the time!